Updated: Apr 28

 The hypersexuality of a society has even more unintended consequences on their children and future generations though.
 The "sins of the father" appear to be a gift which keep on giving.
 As sexual experiences increasingly occur outside of the love and commitment of marriage between a man and a woman, what resulting children are not murdered or born with an incurable STD get to grow up with only one—or possibly no—biological parents.
 Due to biology and our court systems, mothers by and large raise the children of these broken relationships and therefore fatherlessness is an increasingly common experience for children in our society.

 The numbers are quite serious in America: 16% of Asian children grow up in a single-parent household, 24% of Caucasians, 42% of Hispanics, 52% of Native Americans, and 66% of African Americans.
 Unsurprisingly, this also happens to be the exact order of average household income in the U.S.—Asians at the top, and Blacks at the bottom economically.
-There is only one demographic group which have lower single-parent rates than Asians, and therefore sit at the top of the chart economically—Jews.
-Follow God's law, and you reap the blessing and benefit.
+It is also the exact order of incarceration rates in America.
+There is only one demographic group which have lower single-parent rates than Asians, and therefore sit at the top of the chart economically and have the lowest incarceration rates—Jews.
+It's a simple prescription: Follow God's law regarding sexuality and marriage, and you and your children reap the blessing and benefits.

 But what are the consequences for children (other than economic) without a father?
 Well, it turns out, they are pretty significant.
 Fatherless children are 32x more likely to run away from home, 5x more likely to commit suicide, for girls 7x more likely to get pregnant as a teenager, for boys 14x more likely to commit rape, they are 9x more likely to be placed in a state-run institution, 20x more likely to exhibit behavioral disorders, 2x more likely to drop out of high-school, 10x more likely to practice chemical abuse, 20x more likely to be incarcerated, 4x more likely to live in poverty, and have 2x greater risk of infant mortality and obesity.
 In short, God's design for the family with a loving mother and father to nurture, guide, correct, and support their children safeguards not only the children, but also the surrounding society from all sorts of negative side-effects.